mdockry/System-Info/README.md

 # System Info
- Command line utility to display system and resource usage
+ A command-line utility that displays system information and resource usage on Windows operating systems.

  ![Screenshot of output](assets/sysinfo.png)